 We are one of the oldest and most dynamic cultural networks in Europe.
 We have been at the forefront of repurposing abandoned buildings for arts, culture and activism since 1983.
-We are based in Sweden and have 127 members in 36 different countries across Europe – from Spain to Ukraine.
+We are based in Sweden and have 135 members in 39 different countries across Europe – from Spain to Georgia.

 Our three founding pillars are: People, Arts and Buildings.

 People are at the heart of our network.
 People are both the driving force of our centres and their primary focus.
 We work hard for the benefit of our communities.
 Our ultimate goal is to build a society where all people can thrive.